 Of course this is only a brief and general introduction to a far more nuanced and complicated subject, but will be continued.

 ‘The Rule of Three’ states that facts, events and definitions tend to occur in groups of three.
-For example; childhood, adolescence, adulthood; red, yellow, blue; primary, secondary, tertiary; Friends, Romans, Countrymen; space is three dimensional, and so on!
+For example; childhood, adolescence, adulthood; red, yellow, blue; primary, secondary, tertiary; fear, anxiety, phobias; space is three dimensional, and so on!
 Text containing three pieces of information is inherently likely to be all consuming and of greater interest to the reader than otherwise.

 Animals (including humans) learn in three ways.
 By association – classical conditioning, by consequence –operantconditioning, by mimicking – allelomimetic learning.
 Social learning is viaplay, experimentation (trial and error) and reinforcement (see below).